 Conversational RPA, on the other hand, is cloud-native.
 From inception, the architecture allows for complete data visibility and seamless management of the bots.
 This means that enterprises can gain ongoing insights about what’s happening without having to deal with the hassles of new versions conflicting with older workflows.

-With AI-driven RPA and Conversational RPA, a key priority is making sure there is a superior user experience.
-That demands a natural, human-like interface that allows for performing duties, tasks, IT workflows, and business workflows.
-All this must be done in as few steps as possible and enable seamless access to any kind of web service.
+With AI-driven RPA and Conversational AI automation, a key priority is making sure there is a superior user experience.
+That demands a natural, human-like interface that allows for performing duties, tasks, IT workflows, human interaction, and business AI workflows.

-AI: Yes, this is quite buzzy.
+Yes, this is quite buzzy.
 But with RPA, AI has the potential to move the needle in a big way.
 The reason is simple: RPA involves a huge number of keystrokes.
 This data can then be turned into valuable insights.

 All these tools should be out-of-the-box, which will help with adoption across the organization.
 The fact is that most people will not have time to learn sophisticated algorithms and data models.

 This means having proactive notifications when tasks are completed or have failed or stalled.
-It also leverages self-learning to expedite complex challenges like cloud and application integrations, compliance, and audit-trail creation.
+It also leverages self-learning to expedite complex challenges like cloud and application integrations, compliance, and audit trail creation.